jamesonhm/invest-dash/README.md

-Outline
+##Dual Momentum Investing strategy dashboard

-Crawler
+#Outline

-- runs week-daily on a cron job
+Updater
-- iterate over a list of symbols
+- runs weekdaily on an apscheduler background task
-- using one of several website obj's, pulls the close price and volume for the current symbol
+- iterate over a slice of a list of stock symbols
-- stores this with TS in the DB
+- polls the yahoo finance api to get the close price for the current symbol

-API
+- Calculates Smoothed Rate of Change for each symbol and stores this with TS in the DB

-- top n list of symbols by dual momentum score
+APP
-  - dual momentum score calc'd in DB view?
+- Returns top n list of symbols by momentum score
-- symbol timeseries of score and close price?
+- symbol timeseries of score presented in chart

 Frontend
-- use HTMX?
+- use HTMX
-- symbol-score tiles
+- symbol-score table
-- click-open chart? for timeseries view
+- click-open chart for timeseries view